 I have taken different breakfasts from different regions and served as Italian breakfast here on the Buffet on Table.

 I chose to make a Crostata, which is a rustic free form of an open pie.
 This can be sweet or savory.
 Generally the dough used for this is a pie dough , but I decided to make my Crostata from pizza dough.
 While going through the different regions of Italy for breakfast I found that they even have pizzas for breakfast.
 The idea to make Crostata from pizza dough came from the pizza breakfast.The Crostata turned out super delicious , very rustic with the usual pizza toppings, roughly chopped.

 While going through the breakfasts, I came across Sicilian breakfast .
 Let me quote this Italian blogger ” Some of my fondest memories of my visits to Sicily are of sitting in the café in the morning and having a Granita di Limone and brioche for breakfast.
 That?s right I said for breakfast.
 In the summer in Sicily, granita and gelato are breakfast foods.
 That’s what I call paradise!“.
 Truly I was shocked on reading this.
 I would have loved to do the Brioche too, but my heart was set on Crostata.
 The granita was a total treat, specially the lemon zest took it to another level.

 Next comes the Panna cotta.
 Panna cotta is an Italian dessert of sweetened cream thickened with gelatine and moulded.
 The vegetarian version is made with agar agar and sets beautifully.
-Generally it is served with coulis of berries or some kind of sauce.
-I made vanilla Panna cotta and served it with strawberry crush.
+Generally, it is served with a coulis of berries or some kind of sauce.
+I made vanilla Panna cotta and served it with a strawberry crush.
 I was inspired by this pannacotta which was served for breakfast.
 The strawberry crush seeped in the Panna cotta and gave it a mild pink hue, also it was the highlight of the dessert, it really tasted out of the world.